ServiceNow Tricks and Hidden Features

 5. Advanced system dashboards – System Health & Security, API Usage

-As a ServiceNow system administrator, having a comprehensive understanding of the current state of your instance’s health and performance is important.
-Fortunately, there are a variety of dashboards in the system that provide information about system architectural components, API utilization, and instance security.
+As a ServiceNow system administrator, understanding the current state of your instance’s health and performance is essential.
+There are a variety of dashboards that provide information about system architectural components, API utilization, and instance security.

 - ServiceNow Performance Homepage – View a collection of performance metrics associated with your instance and the machine where your instance is hosted.

-- System Diagnostics Homepage – Provides an overview of useful diagnostic information about a running instance and cluster nodes.
+- System Diagnostics Homepage – Provides an overview of valuable diagnostic information about a running instance and cluster nodes.

-- REST & SOAP API Analytics Dashboards – A series of dashboards that present the overall analytics for API usage, analytics per API, and analytics per requesting user.
+- REST & SOAP API Analytics Dashboards – A series of dashboards presenting comprehensive analytics for API usage, analytics per API, and analytics per requesting user.

 What’s your favorite ServiceNow secret?
-Stay tuned for Part II of this series, where we explore the best hidden features for advanced system administrators and developers.
+Part II of this series explores the best-hidden features for advanced system administrators and developers.